miftah1299/tech-store/README.md

-# Shopping Mall
+# Tech Store

-This project is a simple React application that includes a responsive navbar, product listing, and a cart functionality using Tailwind CSS.
+This project is a React application that provides a seamless shopping experience with features like adding and removing products from the cart, and a clean, modern user interface.

 ## Features